rust-lang/leadership-council/procedures/synchronous-meetings.md

 ## Minutes

 Detailed minutes must be taken of the meeting even if the meeting was otherwise recorded.
 The meeting minutes must be made public within one week after the meeting concludes (or a delay must be publicly announced and resolved as soon as possible).
 After the meeting, Council members must review the minutes to ensure that the minutes reflect their understanding of what occurred in the meeting.
-Once consensus is reached that the minutes are accurate, they are released for public viewing.
+Once there is consent that the minutes are accurate, they are released for public viewing.

 Minutes may be found [in the 'minutes' directory of the leadership Council team repository](../minutes).